-If you want to be a successful landlord, you must fulfill your obligations.
+If you want to be a successful landlord, you must fulfil your obligations.
 Each property must meet basic requirements such as certain health and safety standards and general cleanliness.

-The following are the key responsibilities you will have when managing properties and tenants:
+The following are the key responsibilities you will have when managing your buy to let property investment and tenants:

 - Safety Regulations